 One Easy Plan to End the Opioid Epidemic

 Here is my easy plan to call an end to the opioid epidemic in a nutshell.

 - Tougher penalties for doctors who over prescribe.
 I know every time I have been prescribed pain pills for injuries, the prescription is limited and not refillable without doctor approval.
 However, several years ago I had an acquaintance who had a disability of diabetic foot pain.
 Her doctor prescribed large amounts of these pain killers and she actually confessed to this writer that she was using them as a supplemental income, charging $35.00 per pill.

 - Tougher penalties for people who sell their prescribed pills to others.
 When this acquaintance was caught, she got out of it by ratting out others.
 Then she waited a while and seemed to start up her supplemental income again.
 We need tougher penalties.
 The expense of jailing these people is still less than the expense of the damages they cause and the tax dollar we spend on treatment and running people through the courts over and over again.
 If the penalties were tougher and actually enforced, people would think twice before committing the crime.

-- If the addict runs away from treatment, or fails to complete the outpatient process, they go to jail for a minimum of six months with no possibility of early release.
+- Jail if you flee from treatment: If the addict runs away from treatment, or fails to complete the outpatient process, they go to jail for a minimum of six months with no possibility of early release.

 I know this may sound harsh, but what addicts do is harsh.
 The way they hurt others with their drug abuse is harsh.
 The crimes they commit are harsh.